anushadagar1407/db2026-reconX/student-guides/day8/README.md

 keeps working when you refactor; one Profiler trace turns "the dashboard feels slow" into a specific named culprit and a fix.

-### TICKET-ADV125 — RTL test: dashboard summary cards
+### TICKET-ADV125 — RTL test: dashboard summary cards - In Progress

 **Goal:** Render `<Dashboard />` with seeded trade data inside the required providers and assert each summary card is present.